uwplse/analytics-data/changes/benchmarks.md

-Here are the benchmarks from the paper.
+Here are the benchmarks from the paper for Q2.
 See [all-changes.md](./all-changes.md) for the breakdown and classification of the changes that revealed the patterns for these benchmarks.
 Please check the [README](../README.md) for notes about this data.

-Also note that the changes we detected were changes in terms, not in proof scripts.
+Also note that the changes we detected in the Q2 analysis were changes in terms, not in proof scripts.
 So I do not list changes in proofs explicitly in here.
 I do sometimes discuss them when they are interesting.
 Certain kinds of automation (say, proof repair tools) should of course